MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 > Games should be prepared for notifications of such changes, and then update or re-advertise the new *network descriptor* for an existing *network* in order to avoid problems with additional devices connecting.

 Even with a *network descriptor* available, gaining access to a *network* is restricted to users that the game authorizes to join the particular *network* in advance (or perhaps "just-in-time" when the user has been added to a corresponding externally-managed gameplay session, for example).
-This user authorization is done during *network* creation and through subsequent creation and revocation of as described in more detail in the topic [Invitations and the security model](concepts-invitations-security-model.md).
+This user authorization is done during *network* creation and through subsequent creation and revocation of invitations as described in more detail in the topic [Invitations and the security model](concepts-invitations-security-model.md).

 Games can choose to use invitations to restrict entry to only users' friends, or to prevent malicious players from joining the *network*.